Saturday, July 21, 2012

 1963: The Beatles performed at the Ritz Ballroom in Rhyl, North Wales.

-1963: The Rolling Stones got down at the Wiebech Corn Exchange in England.
+1963: The Rolling Stones got down at the Wisbech Corn Exchange in Wisbech, Cambridgeshire, England.

 1963: The Essex had the top R&B song with "Easier Said Than Done".

-1965: Frank Sinatra left his hand prints in front of Grauman's Chinese Theater in Hollywood to promote his new film Von Ryan's Express.
+1965: Frank Sinatra left his handprints in front of Grauman's Chinese Theater in Hollywood to promote his new film Von Ryan's Express, which opened the following day.

 1968: Jane Asher announced that Paul McCartney broke off their engagement.

-1968: "Grazing in the Grass" by Hugh Masekela became the new #1 song.
+1968: "Grazing In The Grass" by Hugh Masekela became the new #1 song.
 Gary Puckett (from Twin Falls, Idaho) and the Union Gap rose to #2 with their latest "Lady Willpower" while the Rolling Stones remained at 3 with "Jumpin' Jack Flash".
-Herb Alpert fell form #1 with "This Guy's in Love With You".
+Herb Alpert fell from #1 with "This Guy's In Love With You".
 The rest of the Top 10: Cliff Nobles & Company fell from 2-5 with "The Horse", the 5th Dimension with "Stoned Soul Picnic", Donovan was the first of three strong movers (12-7) with "Hurdy Gurdy Man", Mason Williams moved from 29 to 8 with "Classical Gas", the Doors climbed from 22-9 with "Hello, I Love You" and the Cowsills remained at 10 with "Indian Lake".
-It seems appropriate that three instrumentals are part of the Top 10 on this date since Inside the Rock Era is featuring The Top 100 Instrumentals of All-Time*; it is one of the only times in the Rock Era that this occurred.
+Three instrumentals are part of the Top 10 on this date; it is one of the only times in the Rock Era that this occurred.

 1969: Roy Hamilton, one of several artists who had a hit with "Unchained Melody", died after suffering a stroke at the age of 40 in New Rochelle, New York.

-1970: The Carpenters were guests on the ABC television show The Dating Game.
+1970: The Carpenters were guest bachelor and bachelorette on the ABC television show The Dating Game.

 1974: Drummer Joey Ramone became the lead singer for the Ramones.